Mining Industry Human Resources Council: Background

-In 1994, the Canadian Federal Government's Whitehorse Mining Initiative (WMI) recommended the establishment of a mining industry council to address sector-wide human resources issues.
+In 1994, The Canadian Federal Government Whitehorse Mining Initiative (WMI) recommended the establishment of a mining industry council to address sector-wide human resources issues.

 In response to the WMI's request, the Mining Industry Training and Adjustment Council (MITAC) was established in November 1996, through the combined efforts of the Mining Association of Canada (MAC) and three major unions in the mining sector: The United Steelworkers of America, the Communication, Energy and Paperworkers Union of Canada and the Canadian Autoworkers Union.

-MITAC's goal was to enable Canadian mining companies, unions and employees to collaborate to improve the quality, cost-effectiveness and availability of training, and to maximize the skills, adaptability and employability of the workers in the minerals and metals sector.
+MITAC's goal was to enable Canadian mining companies, unions, and employees to collaborate to improve the quality, cost-effectiveness, availability of training and to maximize the skills, adaptability, and employability of the workers in the minerals and metals sector.
 Its activities were funded by Human Resources and Skills Development Canada (HRSDC).